A stack of old magazines on a desk.

 A Beautiful Mess

 Don’t let your precious memories sit in a box under the bed.
-If you have a bunch of printed photos hidden away, give them new life: Put them in an album, frame them, or hang them on a cork board so you can enjoy them every day.
+If you have a bunch of printed photos hidden away, give them new life: Put them in an album, frame them, or hang them on a corkboard so you can enjoy them every day.

-Free Bonus: Here's how to properly store and preserve your old photographs so that they, along with some of your fondest memories, stay in top condition for years to come
+Learn more: Here's how to properly store and preserve your old photographs so that they, along with some of your fondest memories, stay in top condition for years to come

 12. Store your paper items in the right places